-Juho’s debut CD under Dacapo label released in 2009 features piano concerto and solo piano piece by one of the most important 21st century Scandinavian composer Pelle Gudmundsen-Holmgreen with the Danish National Symphony Orchestra was positively received: “Juho Pohjonen has the measure of both scores and Ed Spanjaard draws vivid performances from the Danish National SO in Plateaux.
-Cracking sound, too.”
-(Gramophone).
+Juho’s debut CD under the Dacapo label released in 2009 features Pelle Gudmundsen-Holmgreen’s piano concerto Plateaux pour Piano et Orchestre with the Danish National Symphony Orchestra under Ed Spanjaard and solo piano piece For Piano.
 His sensational opening recital at Music@Menlo’s 2010 Festival led to a recording for the Music@Menlo Live 2010 series entitled Maps and Legends: Disc 8, bringing together works by Mozart, Grieg, Handel and Brahms.

-Pohjonen began piano studies in 1989 when he entered the Junior Academy of the Sibelius Academy, Helsinki subsequently joining Sibelius Academy where in 2008 he completed his Master's Degree under Meri Louhos and Hui-Ying Liu.
-Winner of a numerous Scandinavian Piano Competitions, in 2009 Juho was selected by Sir András Schiff as a winner of the Klavier Festival Ruhr Scholarship.
+Pohjonen began piano studies in 1989 when he entered the Junior Academy of the Sibelius Academy, Helsinki subsequently joining the Sibelius Academy where in 2008 he completed his Master's Degree under Meri Louhos and Hui-Ying Liu.
+Winner of numerous Scandinavian Piano Competitions including First Prize at the 2004 Nordic Piano Competition in Nyborg, Denmark, Juho was selected by Sir András Schiff as winner of the Klavier Festival Ruhr Scholarship in 2009.